- Standard Rate

 Based on government guidelines, an additional 25% extra time is given for special needs.
 Time allowed is 75 minutes.
 Please contact the Training Team if you have any special needs.

-Multiple choice questions only have one right answer -candidates should note that some questions offer options for 'all of the above' or 'none of the above' so the questions should be read carefully.
+Multiple choice questions only have one correct answer - candidates should note that some questions offer options for 'all of the above/below' or 'none of the above/below' so the questions should be read carefully.
 The questions will cover the whole syllabus, some of which is only covered in the pre-reading.
 Some of the questions will require good engineering judgement.
 Some of the questions will require a calculation.
 You will need a calculator.

 The exam is hosted via the CIBSE Learning Management System.
 Each exam is timed and will automatically log the candidate out once the time has ended.
 The CIBSE Learning Management System has a single sign on system forcing the candidate to login with a username and password.
 Once the exam has been started the candidate is unable to pause or restart the exam and must be finished in the allocated time.